 Gently shake the bottle and spray about 12 inches away from your face.

-Note: I don’t add tea tree oil to my version but if you struggle with acne, adding a bit of tea tree oil to your spray will be a great help!
+Note: I don’t add tea tree oil to my spray but if you struggle with acne, adding a bit of tea tree oil to your spray will be a great help!
 I would start with only 1/2 teaspoon to start and add more, if you like, in later recipes.

 Note: Adjusting the amount of witch hazel will increase or decrease (depending on your adjustment) the toning effect this spray has.
 Adjusting the amount of glycerin will increase or decrease (depending on your adjustment) the staying power your makeup has as well as the “filmy” feeling you may find.
 If the rose water is too strong for you try using filtered water as a substitute.

 I still keep a small bottle of the Urban Decay version of setting spray in my purse for when I need a quick refresh on a busy day.
-But, this is my go-to version I use quite a few days a week.
+But, this homemade setting spray is my go-to version I use quite a few days a week.
 I love the rose water for its refreshing quality and the witch hazel as a quick toner.